 As a new Real Estate Salesperson, you will need to work under a “sponsoring broker.”
 The brokerage you choose to align yourself with will be the foundation of your new business, providing you with ongoing mentor-ship and the backing of it’s excellent community reputation.
 Here are 5 key characteristics of a good sponsoring broker, you should look for:

-1. Commission Split Commission split percentages differ from broker to broker.
+Most importantly, commission split percentages differ from broker to broker.
 Although this is important, remember not to base your entire decision off commission split.
 There are many other factors to consider.
 That being said, commission splits affect earning potential, making it an important factor.
 Make sure to be aware of what commission you should expect from your real estate sales.
+Or you can check the white label agent sponsorship, where you own your brand and the business.
+Also, as a white-label partner, you get to keep 100% of your commission.

 Where Do I Start Looking for a Broker?